PhenoApps/Coordinate/README.md

 Two templates are included by default: Seed Tray and DNA Plate.

 ## 📖 Help
-Check the [user manual](https://coordinate.phenoapps.org/) for usage instructions.
+Check the [user manual](https://coordinate.phenoapps.org/) for usage instructions or the [wiki](https://github.com/PhenoApps/Coordinate/wiki) for development information.
 If you run into a problem while using Coordinate or have an idea for a new feature, search [existing issues](https://github.com/PhenoApps/Coordinate/issues) or [create a new issue](https://github.com/PhenoApps/Coordinate/issues/new/choose).

 ## 🌎 Contribute
 Visit our [translation page](https://crowdin.com/project/coordinate) to help translate Coordinate to your language.
 To submit code or new features, please open a [pull request](https://github.com/PhenoApps/Coordinate/pulls).